bnolan/quickgl/README.md

 1. Run clang-format
 2. Keep it simple
 3. Don't use exceptions

+And best efforts:

-4. Don't crash
+1. Don't crash
-5. Don't leak
+2. Don't leak